alvaropran/UberBIEngineeringDashboard/README.md

 Mage.AI is an open-source data pipeline tool that helps with transforming and integrating data, learn more about it here: https://www.mage.ai/

-The aim was to become familiar with Google services on the cloud for storing data.
+The aim was to explore key insights on real Uber data and become familiar with Google services on the cloud for storing data.
 Additionally, I wanted to explore more visualization and planning tools such as Looker and Lucid Charts for data modelling.

 ## Architecture